 “The trouble with most of us is that we would rather be ruined by praise than saved by criticism.” —Norman Vincent Peale

-“When receiving correction, the wise seek to learn and the fool seeks to justify with excuses.” —Kevin Everett FitzMaurice
+“When receiving correction, the wise seek to learn, and the fool seeks to justify.” —Kevin Everett FitzMaurice

 Quotations from Scripture

 “A wise man will hear, and will increase learning; and a man of understanding shall attain unto wise counsels:” —Proverbs 1:5